mitmedialab/ytrends/README.md

 What We Watch
 =============

-What We Watch is a project o analyze the public YouTube Trends data about what video trend in various countries.
+What We Watch is a project to analyze the public [YouTube Trends](http://www.youtube.com/trendsdashboard) data about what video trend in various countries.

-This includes three things:
+This codebase includes three parts :
-* a scraper to save the data to a database
+* a Ruby scraper to save the data to a MySQL database
-* a set of algorithms to analyze the data and see what countries are connected
+* a set of Python scripts to analyze the data and see what countries are connected
-* a website to explore the connections between countries
+* a Flask&Backbone website to explore the connections between countries